Call for Contributions : Navigating Digital Power in Asia

 Geographic Focus

-The contributions should relate to a country or countries in the Asia-Pacific region.
-We are also interested in lessons that the region can learn from other parts of the world.
+The contributions should relate to the Asia-Pacific region – it could be the whole region, or specific countries.
+This does not necessarily mean that all the contributions will come from Asia.
+We are also interested in lessons and ideas from other parts of the world that has relevance to Asia.
 If you are not sure if your contribution is a fit, just pitch it and we’ll get back to you.

 Target Audience

-This collection of work is aimed at a broad audience.
+This collection of work is aimed at a public audience that is interested in the topic.
 They include activists and civil society members, educators and researchers, policy makers and funders, and others concerned with the shrinking digital space for civic and democratic participation, and curious to know more about the digital power landscape in Asia.
+The target audience also includes people who are interested in the concept of digital power, and interested in ideas and thinking about our futures.

 Pitch Your Idea